Skip to content

 Does preheating an EV battery before driving in winter actually help?

 Preheating while plugged in recovers roughly half the cold-weather chemistry penalty.
-At 0°F, this can mean 30–50 extra miles of range.
+At 0°F, this model shows about 20 extra miles for a 342-mile-rated vehicle (210 to 230 miles) — real, but smaller than the gain from cutting cabin-heater draw, which is the larger winter mechanism.
 The energy for preheating comes from the charger rather than the battery, so it costs very little.
-Most modern EVs support scheduled departure or app-triggered preheating.
-The benefit diminishes above 40°F where the chemistry penalty is already small.
+Most modern EVs support scheduled departure or app-triggered preheating; the benefit diminishes above 40°F where the chemistry penalty is already small.

 Are heat pump EVs significantly better in winter than resistive heater models?